bogzbonny/yeehaw/_TODO.md

     - definately has to do with the event not being routed to the menubar as if the only item is the menubar then the menu works fine

+01. Ensure that HorizontalStack has all the new functions added to VerticalStack

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. terminal element